jrdngr/market_analyzer/roadmap.md

 * Figure out if gamma aggregate calculation is actually right
 * Option to plot calls and puts separately
 * Plot gamma changes day to day
+* Fix outlier coloring.
+NDX map is useless with a single massive strike

 # Long Term